 AEO vs GEO is no longer a theoretical debate.
-It is the practical difference between earning direct answers on Google (AEO) and earning citations inside generative AI tools (GEO).
+It’s the practical difference between earning direct answers on Google (AEO) and earning citations inside generative AI tools (GEO).

 Search has split into two layers: the classic SERP, where Google rewards pages that answer fast and cleanly, and the AI layer, where models summarize multiple sources and choose which brands to reference.